 When: The Season Seven finale aired on HBO on Sunday, August 27, 2017, at 9:00 PM.

 Where: The show is set in the fictional land of Westeros, a world that could be Europe, could be Middle Earth, or could be most fantasy/epic realms.
 Westeros is divided into Seven Kingdoms, but rule of all kingdoms hails from the Iron Throne, in King’s Landing.
 The show follows key characters across most realms.

-Why: A friend basically said I had to watch it and for good reason (and other panelists received similar recommendations).
-I gravitate toward fantasy and science fiction most frequently; fantasy is also my favorite genre to read.
+Why: A friend basically said the Chief CP had to watch it and for good reason (other panelists received similar recommendations).
+I, personally, gravitate toward fantasy and science fiction most frequently; fantasy is also my favorite genre to read.
 I haven’t read Martin’s currently-in-progress series, as some of the panelists have, which has become something of a cultural watershed not unlike the Harry Potter novels, though I plan to do so.
-Our resident book readers laud the show about as highly as they do the novels; thus, with this solid foundation, an obsession with Game of Thrones was born, at least for the Chief CP.
+Our resident book readers laud the show about as highly as they do the novels; thus, with this solid foundation, an obsession with Game of Thrones was born, for all of our (returning) panelists.